-If you are caught breaking the URI honor code, you could be given an F for the assignment or the entire class, or reported to the university for disciplinary action or dismissal.
+If you are caught breaking the URI honor code, you could be given an F for the assignment or the entire class, and/or reported to the university for disciplinary action or dismissal.
 As a student of higher standards, you pledge to embody the principles of academic integrity.
 You may work with other students on your homework assignments as follows: You may discuss concepts, principles and methods with each other, however, you must prepare your own final submission separately.
-You are not to copy another student's homework.
+You are not to copy another student's homework or sit togther to compose your answers.
 Collaboration among students is not permitted during examinations.